Argenis Casimiro Núñez

 Argenis Casimiro Núñez (born December 30, 1981) is a Dominican amateur boxer best known for winning two medals at the Pan Am Games.

 Career

-In 2003 at the Pan Am Games he beat Washington Silva but lost to Cuban southpaw Yoan Pablo Hernández in the light-heavyweight category and won bronze.
+In 2003, at the Pan Am Games, he beat Washington Silva but lost to Cuban southpaw Yoan Pablo Hernández in the light-heavyweight category and won bronze.

-In 2005 at the PanAm Championships (not the Pan Am Games) he lost to Yusiel Napoles.
+In 2005, at the Pan Am Championships (not the Pan Am Games), he lost to Yusiel Napoles.

 He managed to lose weight and drop down to middleweight afterwards.

-At the Central American Games in 2006 he lost in the first round to eventual winner Yordanis Despaigne.

-At the Pan Am Games 2007 he won silver at middleweight, losing to Emilio Correa.
+At the Central American Games in 2006, he lost in the first round to eventual winner Yordanis Despaigne.
+At the Pan Am Games in 2007, he won silver at middleweight, losing to Emilio Correa.

-At the World Championships 2007 he KOD Elshod Rasulov and beat two other fighters but did not win a medal because he lost to Ukrainian Sergiy Derevyanchenko.
+At the World Championships in 2007, he KO'd Elshod Rasulov and beat two other fighters but did not win a medal because he lost to Ukrainian Sergiy Derevyanchenko.
 However, he qualified for the 2008 Olympics, where he lost to Alfonso Blanco.